Localizations

 Submit Button Text

-Set the text of you submit buttons.
+Set the text of your submit buttons.
 In various subsections within the loginBox section of your localizations object, you can set custom text for the submit buttons.
 You have several options based on the context and subsection.

 Here is an example of two options with explanations within the login and signup subsections: